 A fellow pet parent contacted me recently and asked if I could recommend a product that had a flat surface and wheels so her paralyzed dog could lie on top of it.
 She wanted to be able to easily move her dog from one to room to another in their home.
 Both of us pictured a device that looked like the dolly a mechanic uses while working underneath a car.

 I couldn’t come up with any ideas other than buying an actual mechanic’s dolly, but I thought the woman’s idea was pretty clever.
 Someone should invent a padded version of a mechanic’s dolly for large paralyzed dogs.

-The question brought back a flood of memories about Sophie and made me remember a very important lesson that I haven’t shared.
-Owners of paralyzed dogs should be prepared to do everything twice.
+The question brought back a flood of memories about Sophie and made me remember an important lesson that I haven’t shared.
+“Owners of paralyzed dogs should be prepared to do everything twice.”

 Here is lesson 18 in caring for your paralyzed dog

 Sophie spent most of her time indoors lying on the soft bed with a satin underside that is pictured above.
 The satin bottom made it easy for me to pull her into a new room and the concave shape stopped her from falling out.
 The bed was a lifesaver.
 It allowed us to change locations all day long without hoisting up Sophie’s 50lb. frame with our lifting harness.
 But while I loved the ease of moving her in the bed, it wasn’t a timesaving technique.

 You see, Sophie wanted to be by my side wherever I went in the house.
 That meant I had to grab hold of her bed with one hand while we changed locations and collect the household items I needed to take with me in the other hand.
 I often had to leave items behind and make a second trip back to the room to get them.
 My other alternative was to carry the objects into the new room while leaving Sophie behind for the second trip.